How Ivermectin Became The New Focus Of The Anti-Vaccine Movement

 "That doesn't preclude the notion that the next clinical trial, if properly conducted, will not be one that actually demonstrates effectiveness," Lurie says, "But at the moment, we can only work from what we currently know.
 And what we currently know is that there's insufficient evidence to recommend this product at this time."

-Large, rigorous clinical trials are underway — including one in the U.K. run by Oxford University, and an NIH-funded study in the U.S. led by researchers at Duke University with multiple sites around the country.
+Large, rigorous clinical trials are underway — including one in the U.K. run by Oxford University and an National Institutes of Health-funded study in the U.S. led by researchers at Duke University with multiple sites around the country.
 Emory researcher Bristow is lead coordinator for one of the study sites.

 "People keep acting like there's this huge censorship about ivermectin when really we're actively working on figuring it out," she says, "We're trying to evaluate the potential efficacy of ivermectin for preventing hospitalization and relieving symptoms faster."

-Even if research showed an advantage to ivermectin, that wouldn't make it a miracle COVID-19 cure, warns Dr. Aaron Friedberg, a primary care physician who supervises medical residents in the hospital at The Ohio State University Wexner Medical Center.
+Even if research showed an advantage to ivermectin, that wouldn't make it a miracle COVID-19 cure, warns Aaron Friedberg, a primary care physician who supervises medical residents in the hospital at the Ohio State University Wexner Medical Center.

 Bristow says the research community is devoting more time and resources to studying this drug, compared with other treatments, because of the immense interest around it.
 As was the case with hydroxychloroquine, though, she cautions that interest in the drug may be driven more by ideology than science.